cathayddt/bdk/docs/fabric/EXAMPLE-EN.md

 - fabcar
 - 1

-### Step 7：Initiate and query a transaction on Orgnew
+### Step 7：Initiate and query transactions on Orgnew

-Initiate a chaincode transaction on fabcar_1 with `bdk fabric chaincode invoke`.
-We use the `-f` parameter to select the function used to initialize the chaincode, and `-a` parameter to pass in the variables for the chaincode function.
-We can then query the chaincode with `bdk fabric chaincode query`.
+Use `bdk fabric chaincode invoke` with the chaincode named fabcar_1 to initiate transactions.
+Use the `-f` parameter to select the function used to initialize the chaincode, and `-a` parameter to input the parameters required by the chaincode function.
+You can then use `bdk fabric chaincode query` to query information from the chaincode.

 ```bash
 # Initiate transaction